 - 60 credits of 100-level or higher courses that have university transfer credit.
-These must include a minimum of 18 credits in second-year arts, in two or more subject areas. - 2.
-It is recommended that up to 30 credits, both assigned and unassigned, be

-- accepted for transfer credit to the Associate of Arts Degree. - An overall GPA of 2.0 calculated on all courses counting towards the associate degree. - 4.
+These must include a minimum of 18 credits in second-year arts for the Associate Degree in Arts or a minimum of 18 credits in second-year sciences for the Associate Degree in Science, in two or more subject areas. - It is recommended that up to 30 credits, both assigned and unassigned, be accepted for transfer credit to the Associate of Arts or Science Degree. - 3.
+An overall GPA of 2.0 calculated on all courses counting towards the associate degree. - 4.
 No course can be used to meet more than one of the specific requirements